 \section{Introduction}

-In \cite{Ki03}, Kisin proved the Fontaine-Mazur conjecture for Galois representations attached to finite slope, overconvergent $p$-adic cuspidal eigenforms.
-The most significant part of his proof is showing that these representations satisfy the property that their restrictions on a decomposition group of $p$ have nonzero crystalline periods on which Frobenius acts by the $U_p$-eigenvalues.
-Furthermore, he conjectured that this property characterizes the Galois representations coming from overconvergent $p$-adic modular forms.
-This seminal result inspired some important subsequent developments.
-In $p$-adic Hodge theory, Colmez then introduced the notion of \emph{trianguline representations} reformulating this property in the framework of $\m$-modules over the Robba ring \cite{C07}; it plays a key role in his construction of the $p$-adic local Langlands correspondence for $\mathrm{GL}_2(\Q)$.
+In the seminal work \cite{Ki03}, Kisin proved the Fontaine-Mazur conjecture for Galois representations attached to finite slope, overconvergent cuspidal eigenforms.
+The most significant part of his proof is showing that the dual of these representations satisfy the property that their restrictions on a decomposition group of $p$ have nonzero crystalline periods on which the crystalline Frobenius acts via multiplication with the $U_p$-eigenvalue.
+Furthermore, he conjectured that this property should characterize the Galois representations coming from finite slope overconvergent $p$-adic modular forms.
+This beautiful result inspired many important subsequent developments.
+In $p$-adic Hodge theory, Colmez introduced the notion of \emph{trianguline representations} reformulating this property in the framework of $\m$-modules over the Robba ring \cite{C07}; the notion of trianguline representations plays a key role in his construction of the $p$-adic local Langlands correspondence for $\mathrm{GL}_2(\Q)$.
 In the direction of Bloch-Kato conjecture, Bellaiche-Chenevier \cite{BC06} and Skinner-Urban \cite{SU06} applied some (different) variants of Kisin's result to construct elements of Selmer groups by deforming certain $p$-adic representations on eigenvarieties.
-More recently, as an application of his proof of the local-global compatibility of $p$-adic Langlands for $\mathrm{GL}_2$ \cite{E11}, Emerton confirmed the aforementioned conjecture of Kisin (in most cases).
-Nowadays, it is widely assumed that the condition of being trianguline at $p$ characterizes the Galois representations coming from overconvergent $p$-adic automorphic forms.
-In addition, for an arithmetic family of $p$-adic representations arising on eigenvarieties, it is conjectured that the triangulation varies analytically, i.e. there exists a \emph{global triangulation}, in a scheme-theoretically dense subset of the base which contains all noncritical points.
+More recently, Emerton \cite{E11} established the local-global compatibility of $p$-adic Langlands for $\mathrm{GL}_2/\mathbb{Q}$.
+As an application, he confirmed the conjecture of Kisin.
+Nowadays, it is widely assumed that the condition of being trianguline at the $p$-adic place characterizes the Galois representations coming from finite slope overconvergent $p$-adic automorphic forms.
+In addition, it is conjectured\footnote{See for instance \cite[\S4]{BC06}.} that for a family of $p$-adic representations arising on eigenvarieties, the associated family of $\m$-modules admits a \emph{global triangulation} on a Zariski open and dense subspace of the base that contains all non-critical points.